Daniel-KM/Omeka-S-module-SearchSolr/README.md

 item sets.

 Don’t forget to reindex the fields each time the Solr config is updated too.

-The update of the index should be done regularly too, so add a cron task on the server.

 Solr install on Debian <a name="solr-install"></a>